Early Printed Books

 In the eighteenth century the Library was given two significant medical collections that immediately made the Queen’s medical collections among the largest in the University.
 The interest in both these collections is that they are the individual libraries of particular physicians, Sir John Floyer (1649-1734) and Theophilus Metcalfe (1690-1757).
 Floyer’s books are very much the working library of a practising doctor, Metcalfe’s reflect his more academic and bibliophile tastes, but as a combined collection they provide a unique insight into the history of medical practice and training spanning almost 200 years.

 The collections, which include some manuscripts as well as printed books, were catalogued in 2003 thanks to a generous grant from the Wellcome Trust.
-More information about the project, along with links to the catalogues, is available on the Wellcome Trust Project page.

 We also possess a collection of papers, donated by Dennis Gibbs, relating to Floyer, his work and his family.